aswanthkrishna/qpiai-frontend-assignment/README.md

 2. Write a solution to the challenge described below.

-3. Once you are finished, compress your solution and send it by email to engineering-interviewers@encord.com.
-Include instructions for setting up and running your solution
+3. Once you are finished, send your repo to ashwanth.krishnan@qpiai.tech.

 4. You can use any stack of your choice, ideally Next.js, Typescript, and prisma.